JeffCoster/merge/ex1.md

 dataSources.maxProducts = 3;
 ```

-How the merger configuration mapping uses **jpath** to obtain the source objects, will become apparent in the following section on configuration
+How merger configuration mapping uses **jpath** to obtain the source objects, will become apparent in the following section.
-of this example.

-> The minProducts, and maxProducts will be used in this example to show how merger can be configured to pick a start and end index
+> The minProducts, and maxProducts are used in this example to show how merger can be configured to pick a start and end index
 in a collection of objects.
 The mock data has 5 products, and we are configuring to start rendering on the second and end on the third.

 ### Ex1 Step 3: Configuring (Mapping) of Source Data to html